What is Keratoconus?

-Despite millions of dollars being spent on keratoconus no one truly knows the cause of the disease.
-There have been many interesting theories but none of them have been proven conclusively neither have any of them consistently been reproduced by multiple research groups.
-For example one theory suggests that there is deficient collagen crosslinking caused by free radicals but there is no scientific reproducible evidence to support such a theory.
-Others suggest that eye rubbing causes the progression of keratoconus.
-The evidence for this is however anecdotal based on several case reports, but again there is no reproducible scientific evidence to support this.
+Despite millions of dollars spent on research, the cause of keratoconus remains unknown.
+None of the theories have been conclusively proven.
+For example, one theory suggests deficient collagen cross-linking caused by free radicals.
+Still, there is no scientific evidence to definitely support such a theory.
+Others have indicated that eye-rubbing causes the progression of keratoconus.
+However, the proof of this is mostly based on several case reports.
+There needs to be reproducible scientific evidence to support this theory.